 Understand Seasonal Affective Disorder (SAD)

-Seasonal depression or Seasonal affective disorder, is a type of depression that begins and ends around the same time every year, typically linked to changes in seasons.
+Seasonal affective disorder (SAD) is a type of seasonal depression that begins and ends around the same time every year, typically linked to changes in seasons.
 For most people, this seasonal mood change begins as the summer ends and daylight begins to fade, and then improves in the spring.
 However, some people experience this seasonal emotional cycle with low points in the spring and summer.
-Seasonal affective disorder, often abbreviated to SAD, is more commonly diagnosed in women than men, although both genders are affected by the condition.
+SAD is more commonly diagnosed in women than men, although both genders are affected by the condition.

 - Depression begins at a specific point in the year.